out the standard Tourist places and the much vaunted Ghost Tours. If tempted

 Two adjacent pointed pillars on plinths indicate the gates of Moray House (my old school).
 In a summer house of this building the scurrilous 1707 Union

-the People wanted their blood elsewhere!
+People wanted their blood elsewhere!
 Locate the house’s small balcony.
+There

-There was a wedding party in progress when captive Montrose came up the hill
+was a wedding party in progress when captive Montrose came up the hill in his

-in his prison cart.
-It stopped just opposite as the jailers knew his old
+prison cart.
+It stopped just opposite as the jailers knew his old enemy The

-enemy The Duke of Argyll was present.
-Legend has it Argyll hadn’t the guts
+Duke of Argyll was present.
+Legend has it Argyll hadn’t the guts to look Montrose

-to look Montrose in the face but peered out from behind a curtain.
-Montrose
+in the face but peered out from behind a curtain.
+Montrose was later hanged

 here you’ll learn how an Earl St Clair at the time of James VI got his nephew